 When it comes to exercise, it is stated that most animals will have sufficient exercise from their individual kennel run, plus the additional exercise areas.
-Department of Agriculture and Water Resources staff will ensure that your pet receives sufficient exercise, and if veterinary advice recommends additional exercise is required, departmental staff will provide it.
+Staff will ensure that your pet receives sufficient exercise, and if veterinary advice recommends additional exercise is required, departmental staff will provide it.

 Grooming and bathing will also be provided if required by departmental staff, but only for biosecurity or hygiene reasons.
 If you dog requires specialised grooming during their staff, this needs to be discussed with the facility manager.

 Release from Post Entry Quarantine

-If all goes to plan, your dog should be released exactly 10 days after they are admitted into quarantine.
+If all goes to plan, your dog should be released exactly 10 or 30 days after they are admitted into quarantine.
 This is what occurred with my dog, plus multiple other dogs whose owners I spoke to.

 You will receive a status update from the quarantine facility confirming this.
 In my case, the release date was getting close and I hadn’t yet heard anything (as it was a busy time of year), so I called up to check.
 Note that you may only receive this notification a couple of days beforehand – just because you haven’t received it yet, doesn’t mean your pet’s release will be delayed.

-On the release day, your pet (plus their transport crate) needs to be collected by 10am and 12pm.
+On the release day, your pet (plus their transport crate) generally needs to be collected between 10am and 12pm.
 The collection address is 135 Donnybrook Road Mickleham, entering from Polaris Road.

 If you are not personally collecting your pet, you need to specify the authorised agent on the quarantine booking.
 This is what you will need to do if you live interstate, and will be using a pet transport company to pick up your pet and fly them interstate, like happened in my case.

 My Experience of My Dog’s Stay in Quarantine